Yesh Atid: Political position

 In general, Yesh Atid is mainly regarded as a centrist party; however, it has also been evaluated as "centre-right" or "centre-left".
 This party has both free market and socially liberal tendencies which indicate an inclination towards libertarianism.
 It also seeks to represent what it considers the centre of Israeli society: the secular middle class.
-It focuses primarily on civic, socio-economic, and governance issues, including government reform and ending military draft exemptions for the ultra-Orthodox.
+It focuses primarily on civic, socio-economic, and governance issues, including government reform and enforcing Haredi conscription.
 Yesh Atid has endorsed reentering peace negotiations with the Palestinians and halting further construction in Israeli settlements.
 Yesh Atid supports the separation of religion and state, specifically by integrating Haredi Jews into the labor market and the Israel Defense Forces.

 Platform

-In the application submitted to the party registrar, Lapid listed the party's eight goals.
-According to this statement, these include:
+In the application submitted to the party registrar, Lapid listed the party's eight goals, which included: